qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i change my email password?
 - hi  how i can change my password
 - i would like to change my password.

-## intent:sign_out
+- how to change password in this app.thanks
-- how do i sign out on this app?
+- how do i change my password if i don’t remember it?
-- how do i sign out from my iphone?
+- i forgot my password how do i change it?
-- there is no option to sign out
-- how to sign out after reading mail.
-- sign out button
-- i’m constantly being signed out of my email. it just says account offline. and i have to sign in again
+- i forgot my password because of the app specific password change.

 ## intent:create_folder
 - how can i create new folder in my email account